The Paris Exposition Universelle of 1878

 THE PALACE ON THE HILL

 Not all the hydraulic virtuosity of France could redeem the Trocadero Palace, designed by Gabriel Davioud and Jules Bourdais.
 Davioud, the chief architect of the Trocadero building and fountains, had worked with Baron Haussmann during the glory years of the Second Empire and was serving, at the time of the exposition, as the inspector general of architecture for the city of Paris.
 He helped create the landscaping of the Bois de Boulogne and the Parc Monceaux.
 Several squares, gardens, and fountains in Paris were Davioud's handiwork.
 His touch with plants and water was deft and sure.
 But his talent did not redeem the Trocadero Palace.
 Even to contemporary observers sympathetic to eclecticism in architecture, Davioud's pastiche of Romanesque columns, Spanish-Moorish arches, the Giralda Tower and polychrome decor was an unqualified failure.
 The wide sweep of the two flanking colonnades was impressive enough; but the Trocadero palace itself looked squat and proportionless.
-Parisians put up with the building for 56 years before demolishing it to make way for the Chaillot Palace at the 1937 exposition universelle.6
+Parisians put up with the building for 56 years before demolishing it to make way for the Chaillot Palace at the 1937 exposition.6

 The dimensions of the Trocadero were conceived in such a way as to make it evident that modern technology could surpass the venerable monuments of traditional architecture, and that French builders could once again outdo the English.
-The dimensions of the main auditorium surpassed those of its English competitor, the Albert Hall.
-The dome of the Trocadero was some twenty-three feet higher than the dome of St. Peters, and the flanking towers overtopped the height of Notre dame’s tower by forty-five feet.
+The size of the main auditorium surpassed those of its English competitor, the Albert Hall.
+The dome of the Trocadero was some twenty-three feet higher than the dome of St. Peters, and the flanking towers overtopped the height of Notre Dame’s tower by forty-five feet.
 This the beginning of the audacious humbling of great religious monuments — a movement that would culminate eleven years later in the Eiffel Tower.

 In spite of its pretensions to grandeur, the building seemed cursed even before its completion.
 It was unfinished on the opening day of the exposition, even though over 800 workers labored diligently for a year on the building and its site.
 Even when the exterior was finished and the internal exhibits mounted, the opening day of the music festival had to be delayed because the grande salle des fêtes was still not finished in June.
 Then, less than a month after the concert hall was finished, a careless workman left a water tap running all night on one of the top floors of the building.
 The ceiling of the hall was damaged; and once again, the music festival had to be delayed.